cvcio/covid-19-api/README.md

 ## Data Format

 Data format may vary accross documents as we enrich data related to Greece.
-In general we serve 3 different endpoints -raw, total and aggregared- for 2 different levels -global, greece.
+In general we serve 3 different endpoints -raw, total and aggregared- for 3 different levels -global, greece and vaccines.
 We are working to introducing even more.

 ###### Raw Global Data